A-Angelov048/A-Angelov048/README.md

 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: alexander.angelov123@gmail.com
 - 👀 I’m interested in technologies, cars, sports and etc.
-- ⚡ Cool fact for me—I'm working as a furniture designer.
+- ⚡ Cool fact for me — I'm working as a furniture designer.
 Feel free to ask anything!

 ### GitHub Stats